holices/journeyjoy/README.md

 <br>

-### 2. With the project open in an IDE, navigate to the API directory and run the commands:
+### 2. With the project open in an IDE, navigate to the BACKEND directory and run the commands:

 ```bash
 # Install the packages needed to run the project